 Talk with your doctor about the best treatment plan for you.
 The treatment will depend on the severity of damage to the tooth.
 Options may include: Crown—a cap is placed over the tooth.
 A temporary crown will be placed at first to make sure it corrects the problem.
-A permanent crown will eventually be placed.Root canal—may be needed if there is severe damage to the pulp.
+A permanent crown will eventually be placed.Dental Veneer—a thin covering that is placed over the front of the tooth if you have small chip in the surfaceRoot canal—may be needed if there is severe damage to the pulp.
 A root canal clears out the damaged pulp and places a new filler in the tooth.Tooth extraction—the tooth may need to be removed if the crack extends below the gum line.

 To reduce your chance of fracturing a tooth, take these steps: Avoid chewing on hard objects such as ice, hard candy, popcorn kernels, or pensWear a mouth guard for sports or recreational activitiesDon’t use your teeth to cut things or open plastic bagsAvoid clenching or grinding your teethTalk to your dentist if you grind your teeth at night